MeganNyhan/CI_PP3_Battleships/README.md

 ### User Manual:
 <ol>
 <li>Once the user enters their name into the game the user will be able to play the game.
 The code for this game will generate a random letter from the words.py string.
-This word has to be guessed by the player.<li>
+This word has to be guessed by the player.</li>
 <li> The user has 6 attempts at guessing the word - If the player guesses a letter that is in the word the letter will appear in the word display to help the player make further correct guesses.</li>
 <li>If the letter they guessed is not in the word the stickman will be drawn to create the hangman display.</li>
 <li> If the player ends up guessing the correct word in the given amount of guesses then the player wins.</li>